jcomeauictx/slotmachine/README.md

 pip doesn't work, or at least I couldn't get it to work: using `--index-url https://pypi.python.org/simple` fails without telling you why, but if you look in `$HOME/.pip/pip.log` you'll see `HTTP Error 403: SNI is required`.

-so, you have to fetch both `six` and `ecdsa` from pypi.org with a browser, as mentioned above under Windows Vista, and install them in that order. then it will run using `PY_VER=2 PYLINT=echo make fast`.
+so, you have to fetch both `six` and `ecdsa` from pypi.org with a browser, as mentioned above under Windows Vista, and install them in that order. then it will run using `make PYLINT=echo PY_VER=2 fast`.